 To receive the Honors Fellows distinction at graduation, Honors Students must:

-- 9 hours in the Core Curriculum, as specified in the student’s catalog
+- Breadth - 9 hours in the Core Curriculum, ICD, or W courses, as specified in the student’s catalog

 - Additional honors points to bring the total to 30 points